James Lambridis, Founder/CEO of DebtMD

 5. Credit Counseling

 Credit counseling is almost a hybrid between a debt consolidation loan and debt relief.
 While you are not borrowing money to pay off your debt, you are hiring an agency to negotiate the interest rates on the credit cards you wish to pay off.
 The goal of credit counseling is to reduce your interest rates, lower your monthly payment, and allow you to become debt-free in 3-5 years.
 Keep in mind that whichever accounts you consolidate with the credit counseling agency need to be closed, and it is notated on your credit report that you are working with a credit counselor, though it has minimal effects to your actual credit score.
-DebtMD has partnered with Debtwave Credit Counseling.
-Learn more about them here.
+DebtMD has partnered with Debtwave Credit Counseling, one of the most reputable agencies in the U.S. Learn more about credit counseling.

 3 Key Takeaways